University of the Rockies Catalog - Student Rights and Responsibilities

 Turnitin is available to students as a Learning Resource in the online classroom.

 Notice of Complaint

 The letter of notice will state briefly a description of the incident alleged, as well as stating all policies the accused student or alumnus is alleged to have violated and the possible consequences if the accused student or alumnus is found in violation.
-The letter of notice will direct the accused student or alumnus to contact the Director of Student Affairs or designee within two business (Monday thru Friday) days of receipt to respond to the complaint.
+The letter of notice will direct the accused student or alumnus to contact the Director of Student Affairs, Student Affairs Specialist, or designee within two business (Monday thru Friday) days of receipt to respond to the complaint.

 The failure of a student or alumnus to acknowledge the notice within two (2) business days may result in an administrative hold on the student’s account or the alumnus’ privileges.
 This administrative hold will remove the student from all future scheduled courses.
 The hold will not be lifted until the student participates in determined informal or formal hearings and the Student Community Standards Procedures for the student are closed.

 If the student or alumnus denies the violation(s), the complaint will be referred for a hearing.
 Minor complaints will be referred for an informal hearing, and more serious complaints will be referred to the Student Community Standards Committee (see the following for details on the proceedings of this committee).
-The Director of Student Affairs or designee has discretion to determine the severity of the alleged violation(s), and whether informal or formal hearing procedures will apply.
+The Director of Student Affairs, Student Affairs Specialist, or designee has discretion to determine the severity of the alleged violation(s), and whether informal or formal hearing procedures will apply.
 Generally, any misconduct that will result in less than separation is considered minor, and any misconduct that is likely to result in suspension or expulsion is eligible for referral to the Student Community Standards Committee.

 Informal Hearings Procedures

 For hearing procedures relating to matters involving sexual misconduct or other sensitive issues, please see the Special Procedural Provisions for Sexual Misconduct Sanction Hearings section of this Catalog.